dimarudik/bublik/README.md

 > [!NOTE]
 > If the migration was interrupted due to any infrastructure issues you can resume the process without -k parameter.
-> In this case unprocessed chunks of data will be transfer
+> In this case unprocessed chunks of data will be transferred.

 ## MS SQL To PostgreSQL
 ![MS SQL To PostgreSQL](./bublik-cli/src/test/resources/images/mssql2pg.png)